- 18 shares

 The Value in Working with a Certified Professional Executive Resume Writer

-Follow up with Parts 2 and 3 of this 3-part series:
+Follow up with Parts 2 and 3 of this three-part series:

-Did you land on this blogsite after doing a Google search on “executive resumes”, “executive resume writers”, or something similar?
+Did you land on this blogsite after doing a Google or LinkedIn search on “executive resumes”, “executive resume writer”, “LinkedIn profile writer” or something similar?

-Then you were probably hit with a mind-boggling list of at least 20 million search results.
+Google probably hit you with a mind-boggling list of at least 20 million search results for “executive resume writer”.

-With fewer jobs and such fierce competition in the executive job market, it’s more important than ever to be armed with a resume that brands and truly differentiates you from others vying for the same jobs.
+It’s more important than ever for you to be armed with a resume and LinkedIn profile that brand and truly differentiate you from others vying for the same jobs.

-A highly-targeted, brand-reinforcing resume can make all the difference in gaining interviews with your target employers, pre-qualifying you for top compensation and landing you faster in your next gig.
+Highly-targeted, brand-reinforcing job search materials can make all the difference.
+They’ll help you land interviews with your target employers, pre-qualify you for top compensation and land you faster in your next gig.

-More and more online resume writing services are cropping up to meet increased demand.
+More and more online resume and LinkedIn writing services crop up all the time.
 Job seekers have a real dilemma sifting through the sea of choices and figuring out who to work with.

 It’s confounding, to say the least.
 How are you supposed to know which ones are legitimate and where you’ll get the best value for your investment?

-Should you speed the process by buying a “write your own” resume template at a cut-rate cost?
+Should you speed the process by buying a “write your own” template at a cut-rate cost?

-I don’t advise it.
+But I don’t advise it.
 You’ll probably end up frustrated and out a chunk of money that could have been invested in working with a superior provider.
-It’s a rare executive who knows how to write a standout resume for today’s job market.
+It’s a rare executive who knows how to write a standout resume and LinkedIn profile for today’s job market.

 People can be distrustful of us and perhaps with good reason.
 So much misinformation about what we do (or don’t do) is floating around out there by people who make sweeping generalizations about us as a group, but don’t really know what we do . . . and how much we help job seekers.

-I see a growing number of blog posts and articles warning that professional resume writers are swindlers and resume writing credentials mean nothing.
+I often see blog posts and articles warning that professional resume writers are swindlers and resume writing credentials mean nothing.
 They lambaste us in general and place an arbitrary cap on what job seekers should pay for resumes and job search services.

 Surprisingly, some people still don’t realize we exist as a profession – that there even is such a thing as a professional resume writer.

-Ever since the Professional Association of Resume Writers (PARW) – our first professional association – began about 25 years ago, we’ve been sharing and learning best practices from each other, and offering clients the best strategies to accelerate their job search.
+Ever since the first careers industry credentialing organization, the Professional Association of Resume Writers (PARW), began about 25 years ago, we’ve been sharing and learning best practices from each other, and offering clients the best strategies to accelerate their job search.

 And too many job seekers have had terrible experiences with resume writing services.
 I’ve done damage control for countless executives who paid top dollar for mediocre-at-best resumes.